Commissioner Charles D. Gaither

-After delays and complications for more than six months the new police "recall system" will be completed early next week [11 Sept 1922] in the Central and Western districts, it was announced yesterday by Charles D. Gaither, Commissioner of Police.
+After delays and complications for more than six months, the new police "recall system" will be completed early next week [11 Sept 1922] in the Central and Western districts, as announced yesterday by Charles D. Gaither, Commissioner of Police.
 This system, conceived by the Commissioner, will be established throughout the city by next year, Mr. Gaither said, providing an appropriation permits it.

-Having been tested through experiments with the call-box at Baltimore and Charles streets and in outlying sections of the Northern District, the system is regarded as feasible and satisfactory and is expected to aid in the quick capture of criminals.
-Through the "Recall" patrolmen all over the city can be summoned immediately and instructions were given to the entire force at one time.
+Having been tested through experiments with the call box at Baltimore and Charles streets and in outlying sections of the Northern District, the system is regarded as feasible and satisfactory and is expected to aid in the quick capture of criminals.
+Through the Recall," patrolmen all over the city can be summoned immediately, and instructions were given to the entire force at once.

 All police call boxes in the Central and Western districts are being equipped with a red light projecting over the top of the box.
-A cable connects with the series of boxes to the respective districts and with headquarters.
-When a patrolman is wanted his box is "flashed."
+A cable connects the series of boxes to the respective districts and headquarters.
+When a patrolman is wanted, his box is "flashed."
 And the light blinks until the telephone receiver is removed from the hook.
-If the entire force is wanted every box flashes simultaneously until answered.
+If the entire force is wanted, every box flashes simultaneously until answered.
 Under the present system, there are no means of obtaining communication with patrolmen on the street.
-The policemen call their respective districts every hour and between the hours of call unless someone is dispatched to call the officer wanted.
+The policemen call their respective districts every hour and between the hours of call, unless someone is dispatched to call the officer wanted.
 There are no means of locating him.
-When the light flashes the officer will know that his district wants him and will answer.
+When the light flashes, the officer will know that his district wants him and will answer.

 “The plan is a good one.
-I think.” commented Mr. Gaither ... “and by next year we hope to have the system installed in all of the eight districts.
-If all of our appropriations are sufficient this will be done.
-We were delayed this year when we received the wrong equipment and had trouble in obtaining the correct cable.
+I think,” commented Mr. Gaither, “and by next year we hope to have the system installed in all of the eight districts.
+If all of our appropriations are sufficient, this will be done.
+We were delayed this year when we received the wrong equipment and had trouble obtaining the correct cable.
 The siren system, as established in New York banks, was commended by the Commissioner.
 Banks in downtown New York have been equipped with huge horns that are blown in cases of robbery or hold-ups, and attention is immediately attracted to that point.
 The idea could be adopted here advantageously.”